 My current PhD students are Harry Rendell-Bhatti, who is working on extreme variability in active galaxies, and how to forecast outbursts; and Charles Yin, who is working on modelling high excitation lines in AGN and TDEs.
-Recently graduated are Phil Short,who worked on Tidal Disruption Events (TDEs); and Amanda Ibsen (jointly supervised with Bob Mann, I also co-supervise Amanda Ibsen, who is developing machine learning techniques for rapid classification of transients.
+Recently graduated are Phil Short,who worked on Tidal Disruption Events (TDEs); and Amanda Ibsen (jointly supervised with Bob Mann), who developed machine learning techniques for rapid classification of transients.

 We generally have about 6 PhD places each year funded by STFC, by SUPA, and occasionally from other sources.
 General information about our PhD application process is available here.
 As well as the regular Astronomy programme, we run ScotDIST, which is a Centre for Doctoral Training in Data Intensive Science, together with particle physics and nuclear physics colleagues in Edinburgh, Glasgow, and St Andrews.
 This offers a 4 year programme with extra training courses in Data Science, and a six month placement in industry.
 There may be new Astronomy places on this programme for 2020.
 This is still being decided, but do an express an interest in ScotDIST if you like that idea.